About Lifeline WA

 Our 13 11 14 service is a nationally-routed crisis support number, available every day of the year, from any location in Australia.
 It is available to anyone - regardless of age, gender, ethnicity, religion or sexual orientation.

 Somewhere in Australia there is a new call to Lifeline every 30 seconds.
-Last year, more than 64,000 Western Australians contacted us for support via the 13 11 14 service.
+Last year, 94,316 Western Australians reached out to Lifeline WA for help.
 Many were after advice or self-help information for friends and family.
 Others were reaching out for someone to listen to their concerns.
 Typically, callers in crisis find that painful changes or problems are increasing their distress and overwhelming their capacity to cope.